akdataai/migrate-java-db-to-azure/step-01-deploy-java-ee-app-to-VM/README.md

   * Using Edge browser, login to the Wildfly Admin Console http://10.0.1.4:9990

-  * Create the PostgreSQL Data Source
+  * Deploy the PostgreSQL JDBC Driver to WildFly
     * Navigate to Deployments
     * Click the Add button
     * Choose to upload a deployment